Drexel cruises to a blowout victory in season opener against Georgian Court

 Redshirt freshman Horace Simmons Jr. scored a game-high 24 points on 8-of-9 shooting from the three-point line in 21 minutes off the bench for the Dragons.

-Drexel men’s basketball tipped off their season against Division II opponent Georgian Court on their home court.
+The Drexel men’s basketball team tipped off its season at home against Division II opponent Georgian Court.
 The Dragons took care of business against an inferior opponent, decimating the Lions, 95-43.

 Here are our takeaways from the game.